aliceraffaele/ROAR/README.md

 In this second year, we are going to hold five meetings, for a total of about 20 estimated hours.
 We focus on Graph Theory, by introducing the concepts of indirected and directed graphs, their fundamental notions, Kruskal's and Dijkstra's algorithms, and classical problems such as TSP and VRP.

 Lectures are held in the classroom, by exploiting digital teaching methods integrated through Microsoft Teams.
 During each lecture, most of the students are present, whereas some are connected remotely due to COVID-19 quarantine or isolation.

+In the `project-work-iseo\anno2` folder, we are going to upload the material of this second year of ROAR.
+The material (in Italian) includes all the slides.
+In the next update, we will upload the texts of all problems, in both Italian and English versions.

 ## Update: November 25, 2021
 At the end of October, Gabriella Colajanni and Eugenia Taranto started a training course addressed to higher-secondary school teachers, based on the material developed for the first teaching unit of ROAR.
 The course, composed of four meetings, is being attended by about ten teachers of institutes in the provinces of Catania and Enna.